We want to hear about your project

-Randy and his colleagues have recently launched the new Connection Storymaker app along with a book, Connection – Hollywood storytelling meets critical thinking.
+Randy and his colleagues have produced the Connection Storymaker app along with a book, Connection – Hollywood storytelling meets critical thinking.

 The Connection Storymaker app is a powerful yet simple storytelling tool for writing and organising stories based on easy-to-use templates.
 It’s a great tool to help you focus, structure and strengthen your story.